mmmarinho/ROS2_Tutorial/docs/source/publishers_and_subscribers.rst

 .. note::

-   By no coincidence, we are using the terminology Node *with* a publisher, and Node *with* a subscriber.
+   By no coincidence, I am using the terminology Node *with* a publisher, and Node *with* a subscriber.
 In general, each Node will have a combination of publishers, subscribers, and other interfaces.

 Before we start exploring the elements of the package, let us